 I have many documents, apps, music, movies, and images on my computer (Affiliate Link).
-Every so often, especially when I upgrade software or hardware, I like to go over the files and see if there are files that can be deleted.
+Every so often, especially when I upgrade software or hardware, I like to review the files and see if there are any that can be deleted.
 Below is an example of how I am clearing the digital clutter on my computer (Affiliate Link).
 Hopefully, this will give you a direction on how to reduce your digital clutter.

 Easy Steps to Clear the Digital Clutter

-I started out with my desktop files and deleted any file I wasn't using or didn't want.
-I then moved the files I wanted to keep into a folder that would describe the data.
+I started with my desktop files and deleted any file I wasn't using or wanted.
+Then, I moved the files I wanted to keep into a folder that would describe the data.

 I moved on to the image files that took up the most space on my computer (Affiliate Link).
-I went through and deleted any duplicate photo files, blurry photos, and any photos I didn't want to keep.
+I deleted any duplicate photo files, blurry photos, and photos I didn't want to keep.

 Then, I went to my control panel, software installed, and looked for applications that I didn't use and deleted them as well.